anhtumai/network-file-downloader/README.md

 sessionId=abc123; authToken=xyz789; userId=42
 ```

-Then pass it with `--cookie ./cookie.txt`.
+Then pass it with `--cookie-file ./cookie.txt`.
 Cookies are injected into the browser context before the page loads.
+Alternatively, pass `--with-cookie` to be prompted for the cookie string interactively instead of using a file (note: very long cookies may be truncated by your terminal's paste buffer, so `--cookie-file` is more reliable).

 #### How to export cookies from your browser